-Saving $1 million for retirement is a lofty goal and for many young adults, it's one that seems out of reach.
-According to a Wells Fargo survey, 64 percent of working millennials say that a seven-figure retirement isn't in the cards.
-Four in 10 millennials have yet to begin to setting aside money for their later years.
+Saving $1 million for retirement is a lofty goal, and for many young adults, it's one that seems out of reach.
+According to a Wells Fargo survey, 64% of working millennials say that a seven-figure retirement isn't in the cards.
+Four in 10 millennials have yet to begin to set aside money for their later years.

 Consider this example.
 Assume that at 16 years of age, you got your first job and opened a Roth IRA.
-You contribute $5,500 to your account each year, up to age 30, earning a 6 percent annual return.
+You contribute $5,500 to your account each year, up to age 30, earning a 6% annual return.
 That would give you a little over $122,500.

 Save to Invest

 The previous example shows how it's possible to save close to $340,000 just by saving in your IRA and a 401(k).
 But you still have some ground to make up to get to $1 million.
 So how do you that?
 If you want to learn how to become a millionaire, you need to know the difference between saving and investing.